Technoholics/LearnPy/README.md

 ----

 #Learning Sequence
-1) Start with HelloPy.md, An ritual we start learning any language by printing Hello World here we print HelloPy on screen
 ####<a href="https://github.com/BhaveshSGupta/LearnPy/blob/master/HelloPy.md">HelloPy.md</a>

-2) Variable-Declaration.md, it teaches ways to define a variable in Python
+ Start with HelloPy.md, An ritual we start learning any language by printing Hello World here we print HelloPy on screen.

 ####<a href="https://github.com/BhaveshSGupta/LearnPy/blob/master/Variable-Declaration.md">Variable-Declaration.md</a>

-3) Indentation.md, it decribes ways to structure your code
+Variable-Declaration.md, it teaches ways to define a variable in Python.

 ####<a href="https://github.com/BhaveshSGupta/LearnPy/blob/master/Indentation.md">Indentation.md</a>

-4) Comments.md, it decribes ways to structure your code
+Indentation.md, it decribes ways to structure your code.

 ####<a href="https://github.com/BhaveshSGupta/LearnPy/blob/master/Comments.md">Comments.md</a>
+Comments.md, it decribes ways to structure your code